KBA99/writingAPIs/README.md

 Commit 1:
 - Created npm init and installed express and nodemon
 - Created a server with express
 - Created routes and a user route to create ger request which loads a sample JSON

+Commit 2:
+---
+- Created GET, POST, DELETE and PATCH requests